Find Your Fish

 Kissing Gourami (Helostoma temmincki)

 Kissing Gourami are inexpensive fish that should be placed in an freshwater aquarium of 30 gallons or more with plants, stones and hiding places.
 Be careful if you use live plants as this species of Gourami will eat almost anything.
-The one thing I really like about the this fish is that they help you clean the aquarium by grazing on the algae that tends to grows on the glass.
+The one thing I really like about the this fish is that they help you clean the aquarium by grazing on the algae that tends to grow on the glass.
 This is very helpful and cuts down on the use of Aquarium Wipes between cleanings.
 The following aquarium water conditions are recommended, 72-82° F, KH 5-20, and pH 6.8-8.5.
-If you house these Kissing Gourami in an aquarium be certain that they can access the surface as they are surface breathers.
-While the this fish is kept as a pet in many places in the world, in Southeast Asia it is commercially raised and is a major food source for many people.
+If you house these Kissing Gourami be certain that they can access the surface as they are surface breathers.
+While this fish is kept as a pet in many places in the world, in Southeast Asia it is commercially raised and is a major food source for many people.
 If you would like to breed a Kissing Gourami fish be sure to put pieces of lettuce on the surface of the water.
-They will use this during the spawning process, and after the fry hatch they will munch on the lettuce.
-After they grow bigger this fish requires a typical omnivore diet of bloodworms, tubiflex, brine shrimp, and flake foods.
-If you would like to purchase a Kissing Gourami just click the picture directly below...
+They will use this to lay their eggs on during the spawning process, and after that the fry hatch they will munch on the lettuce as their first food source.
+After they grow larger this fish requires a typical omnivore diet of bloodworms, tubiflex, brine shrimp, and flake foods.

 Still Can't Find The Fish You Are Looking For?
 Search For It Below Or Send Us An E-Mail!